 - Place a significant degree of effort on the muscle group progressively

-- Help the muscle group and joints to naturally engage and function at ALL times of any activity
+- Help the muscle group and joints to engage and function at ALL times of any activity naturally

-If it doesn’t pass the above criteria.
+If it doesn’t pass the above requirements.

 There are alternates to exercising.
 Many of us recover with little intervention other than rest.
 There are many alternatives out there and many success stories to reflect their value.

 Even though there can be a recovery without exercise, there is no protection from the return of issues that exercise can provide.